 The Da Vinci Code,

-The focus of this murder mystery is on the discovery of Mary Magdalene’s physical remains by linking bizarre clues left by Leonardo Da Vinci and a secret group known as the Knight’s Templar to reveal a plot by the “church” to suppress information that would damage its credibility.
-In their pursuit to uncover mysterious clues, other historical accounts are revealed about how the nature of the Christian movement was radically changed, as a result of the teachings of Divine Right and how Jesus, God’s Only Begotten Son, and Mary Magdalene had been married and had lots of children, whose children became heirs to the thrones of kingdoms around Europe.
-What were the secrets that were about to be revealed?
-You will have to watch the movie and take part in the following discussion.
+The focus of this murder mystery is on the discovery of Mary Magdalene’s physical remains to help link bizarre clues left by Leonardo Da Vinci and with a plot by Knight’s Templar and the “church” to suppress information that would damage its creditability.
+But in their pursuit to uncover the mysterious clues, other historical accounts are revealed about how the nature of the Christian movement was radically changed, historical accounts that people in influential positions don’t want you to know about?

-What really happened at the Nicene Council in 325 A.D?
-Was it the way that modern day theology tells it, or the way historians and artifacts tell it?
+What really happened at the Nicene Council in 325 A.D.
+Was it the way that modern day theology tells it, or the way historians and artifacts tell it.
 What is the Divine Feminine anyway?
 Is it only in reference to pagan goddesses and their worship or was it really more a part of early Christianity than we are told?
-And what ever happened to the early influences of the Gnostics and Mystics and their literature that were so prevalent before, during and after Jesus’ life?
-Bits and pieces of this ancient history are be revealed all over the Mediterranean?
-Please join us for a thought provoking moment in the possibilities of what could be?
+And what ever happened to the early influences of the Gnostics and Mystics that were so prevalent before, during and after Jesus’ life?
+What happened to their literature?
+Just a few of the topics the movie touches upon.
+Please join us for a thought-provoking moment in the possibilities of what could have been?